 Tankless water heaters operate by directly heating water without the use of a storage tank.
 Whenever a hot water tap is turned on in your home, your tankless water heater works to meet demand by directing cold water through a pipe and into the unit itself.
 Next, the cold water is heated either by way of a gas burner or electric element.
 In this way, tankless water heaters provide a constant supply of water by demand.

 In discussing how a tankless water heater operates, we come across our first con.
 Although tankless water heaters provide a constant supply of hot water, they are limited in terms of flow rate.
 Most water heaters provide hot water at a rate of 2-5 gallons per minute.
 As an important note, keep in mind that flow rates depend largely upon the type of tankless water heater you have installed.
 Specifically, gas-fired tankless water heaters produce higher flow rates than electric tankless water heaters.
 Regardless, it should be noted that sometimes even the largest gas-fired tankless water heaters don’t supply enough hot water for use simultaneously throughout a large household.

-In order to combat this problem, many homeowners elect to install two or more tankless water heaters in their homes connected in parallel.
+In order to combat this problem, many homeowners elect to install two or more in their homes connected in parallel.
 This works to handle the simultaneous demand for hot water through multiple uses throughout the home.
 It is also possible to install separate tankless water heaters for prioritized appliances that are known for using a lot of hot water such as a washing machine.